theflowong/project-ideas/README.md

 ## Games / Interactive Art
 Learn more about incorporating ideas/morals/education through storytelling and narratives.
 * Simulation of international student visa troubles
+* Conversation narrative with mansplainer
+ * would be pretty fun! and funny
+ * keep a record of all mansplained conversations, get friends to share as well
+* Conversation: coming out as a vegan
+ * Chinese relatives
+ * eating dinner
+ * protein
+ * plants have feelings too
+ * too many points, this might be a lengthy conversation
+* Interactive visual comparison of vegan / omnivore
+ * environmental impact
+* Something about ethics and animal ethics
+ * think more about this